Autonomous-driving synthetic data augmentation

 +18.89%

-Depth RMSE improvement of PAM60K over Tune60K (lower is better, relative gain shown).
+Depth RMSE improvement of PAM60K over Tune60K.
+Lower is better, and the value is shown as relative gain.

 +17.04%